Building control officer/surveyor: job description

 Particular recognition is given to degree programmes accredited by the Royal Institute of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB), among other professional bodies.

-Although employers do not expect pre-entry experience, any work experience gained via job shadowing, vacation work or placements in related fields will be beneficial.
-Non-cognates may find distance learning or on the job conversion courses helpful in bringing them up-to-date with current regulations and practices.
+Although employers do not expect pre-entry experience, any work experience gained via work shadowing, vacation work or placements in related fields will be beneficial.
+Those who haven't studied a relevant subject may find distance learning or on the job conversion courses helpful in bringing them up-to-date with current regulations and practices.

-A driving licence is often stipulated as a requirement, as officers may need to travel to and from sites on a regular basis.
+A full driving licence is often a requirement, as officers may need to travel to and from sites on a regular basis.

-- Ability to advise on issues affecting building projects, with an emphasis on cost-cutting and and sustainability measures.
+- Ability to advise on issues affecting building projects, with an emphasis on cost-cutting and sustainability measures